When the rain is pouring, what do you do?

 Behind the scenes

 Mel very kindly let me video the session so that I could show people a little behind the scenes action on a family photoshoot.
 If you want to have a little look at that video then follow this link.
-I hope it’ll give you a good idea about what it’s like to be photographed by me.
+I hope it’ll give you a good idea about what it’s like to be photographed by me but the whole process is also all on this link.
 If you’re interested in finding out more, drop me a line 🙂

 rainy day photoshoot in St Albans